jdc20181/BeffsBrowser/README.md

+#Version 1.6.0 is almost ready

+I have a few more things to patch up then it will be ready to go.

+The update is jammed packed with many things that will improve overall stability and functioning of BeffsBrowser.

+The issues with navigation are pending fix - as I think upgrading the under the hood component will fix that issue.

+Many bugs - additions and improvments have been made -

 #Bugs!

 There are quite a few issues going on - some of which will take some time to come up with a plan to fix.